Nash, south Shropshire: Mahorall Farm

 Mahorall is a family run farm in Nash, south of Ludlow.
 The farm can be dated back to 1650 when it was originally used for mixed farming.
 Over the years the farm has been placed in different ownerships and facilitated different types of farming.

 The farm was originally part of a group of a country estate consisting of 16 farms that all specialised in their own area of farming.
 Mahorall was built to specialise in livestock and horses.
 In 1825 an external building was constructed on the side of the farm building to create stables, a workshop, a granary and fodder storage.

 In the late 1960s the farm was converted into a dairy farm, but was short lived as the dairy industry collapsed.
 The farm has since undergone extensive repair work and in 2000 the King-Turner family opened it as a cider farm and nature reserve.

 The farm which covers 14 acres not only produces local cider but also hosts a range of activities for visitors and the local community.

 Hawkeye Falconry

-Mahorall Farm Cider and Hawkeye Falconry have joined to together to offer visitors a day's experience with Falcons.
+Mahorall Farm Cider and Hawkeye Falconry have joined together to offer visitors a day's experience with Falcons.
 Groups of 3 to 8 people will spend the day from 10.00am – 4.00pm getting close to the falcons and going on a Hawk walk through the farms landscape.